Skip to main content

 Watch our instructional video on applying access roles or, alternatively read the steps below.

-Step 1: Start by going on to your dashboard.
+Step 1: Begin by navigating to your dashboard.

-Step 3: Pick or add the client you would like to add the access role to.
+Step 3: Choose the client you’d like to assign the access role to, or add a new client if necessary.

 (If you need information on how to create a client access role please go here.)